 In 1967, Kathrine Switzer made history by becoming the first woman to run the Boston Marathon with an official race number.
-She did so despite the best efforts of race director Jock Semple, who tried to forcibly remove her from the course.
-Photos of the altercation landed in newspapers around the world, and in the years that followed, Switzer became a crusader for women’s sports, as well as a noted journalist, author, and TV commentator.
-Switzer won the New York City Marathon in 1974 and placed second at the Boston Marathon the following year, and she was a moving force in the effort to include the women’s marathon as an Olympic event.
+She did so despite the efforts the race director to remove her from the course.
+Switzer became a crusader for women’s sports, a journalist, an author, and a TV commentator.
+She won the 1974 New York City Marathon and led the effort to include the women’s marathon in the Olympic event.

 The Power of Running